-57.7 Time off without pay may be granted by arrangement between the Employer and the employee for cultural and ceremonial purposes.
+60.7 Time off without pay may be granted by arrangement between the Employer and the employee for cultural and ceremonial purposes.

-58. CULTURAL LEAVE FOR ABORIGINAL AND TORRES STRAIT ISLANDER PEOPLES
+61. CULTURAL LEAVE FOR ABORIGINAL AND TORRES STRAIT ISLANDER PEOPLES

-- 58.1 Employees who identify as Aboriginal or Torres Strait Islander peoples are entitled to paid cultural leave which can be accessed to participate in any of the following: - (a) cultural and ceremonial obligations under Aboriginal and Torres Strait Islander lore, customs or traditional law; and - (b) community cultural events such as NAIDOC Week activities, Reconciliation Week or Coming of the Light festivals. - 58.2 Up to five days of paid cultural leave per calendar year will be available under this clause.
+- 61.1 Employees who identify as Aboriginal or Torres Strait Islander peoples are entitled to paid cultural leave which can be accessed to participate in any of the following: - (a) cultural and ceremonial obligations under Aboriginal and Torres Strait Islander lore, customs or traditional law; and - (b) community cultural events such as NAIDOC Week activities, Reconciliation Week or Coming of the Light festivals. - 61.2 Up to five days of paid cultural leave per calendar year will be available under this clause.
+The requirements of subclause 13.3 do not apply.
 The leave need not be taken in one continuous period.
-Paid cultural leave will not accrue from year to year and will not be paid out on termination. - 58.3 The Employer will assess each application for cultural leave on its merits and give consideration to the personal circumstances of the employee seeking the leave.
-The application for cultural leave will not be unreasonably refused. - 58.4 The Employer may request reasonable evidence from the employee to support the application for cultural leave. - 58.5 If an Employer requires an employee to attend to business associated with an Aboriginal and Torres Strait Islander organisation, or an organisation that works to facilitate Aboriginal and Torres Strait Islander peoples interests, the attendance is considered to be a part of the employee's normal duties and the employee need not access leave under this or any other clause to enable it. - 58.6 Cultural leave granted under this clause is in addition to the leave provided by Clause 44 Bereavement Leave and Clause 57 Cultural/Ceremonial Leave.
+Paid cultural leave will not accrue from year to year and will not be paid out on termination. - 61.3 The Employer will assess each application for cultural leave on its merits and give consideration to the personal circumstances of the employee seeking the leave.
+The application for cultural leave will not be unreasonably refused. - 61.4 The Employer may request reasonable evidence from the employee to support the application for cultural leave. - 61.5 If an Employer requires an employee to attend to business associated with an Aboriginal and Torres Strait Islander organisation, or an organisation that works to facilitate Aboriginal and Torres Strait Islander peoples interests, the attendance is considered to be a part of the employee's normal duties and the employee need not access leave under this or any other clause to enable it. - 61.6 Cultural leave granted under this clause is in addition to the leave provided by Clause 45 Bereavement Leave and Clause 60 Cultural/Ceremonial Leave.